Kim Kardashian, Sarah Jessica Parker & More Celebs Who Used Surrogates To Have Babies

 Some were surprised that Kim Kardashian & Kanye West are reportedly using a surrogate for baby #3, but surrogacy is actually super popular in Hollywood.
 Check out who else hired someone to carry their kid here!

 Kim Kardashian, 36, and Kanye West, 40, are reportedly adding to their family, with a new addition arriving in January.
 But since it’s not safe for Kim to get pregnant again, as she suffered from extreme placenta accreta during her first two pregnancies, the stars have apparently decided to enlist someone ELSE to carry their little one.
 Their surrogate is reportedly pregnant with a girl!
 Kim and Kanye are just the LATEST celebs to hire a surrogate though.
-Stars like Sarah Jessica Parker, 52, to Neil Patrick Harris, 44, and Tyra Banks, 43, all had their kids via a surrogate, and there’s way more names where those came from!
+Stars like Sarah Jessica Parker, 52, Neil Patrick Harris, 44, and Tyra Banks, 43, all had their kids via a surrogate, and there’s way more names where those came from!
 As turns out, the trend isn’t so uncommon after all.
 Click here to see adorable pics of the Kardashian-West family.

 SJP and her husband Matthew Broderick, 55, used a surrogate back in 2009 for their twins Tabitha and Loretta.
 Once the cuties were born, they joined big brother James.
 “Well, you know, we’ve been trying to expand our family for a number of years and we actually have explored a variety of ways of doing so,” the actress told Access Hollywood’s Billy Bush soon after she announced she was using a surrogate to have her daughters.
 “This was one of the things we discussed with seriousness that had real possibilities for us.”